Sexual Wellness Institute

 Picture

-Sexual Wellness Institute, PLLC is a specialized sex & relationship therapy practice in Plymouth, MN.
-We serve clients all over Minnesota and Wisconsin and are located near Maple Grove, St. Louis Park, Wayzata, & Minnetonka.
+Sexual Wellness Institute, PLLC is a specialized sex and relationship therapy practice in Plymouth, MN.
+For over 10 years, we have provided expert care to individuals and couples across Minnesota and Wisconsin.
+Our office is conveniently located near Maple Grove, St. Louis Park, Minneapolis, Wayzata, and Minnetonka.

 This site is presented for information only and is not intended to substitute for professional medical advice.
 Presentation and Design ©2014-2018.
 SWIPLLC.
 All Rights Reserved.